Physics 475: Introduction to Mathematical Physics

 25%

-Tentative course schedule
+Tentative course content

 This course is intended to provide basic mathematical concepts needed in junior/senior/graduate courses in Physics.
 It will cover a broad range on topics, including infinite series, complex numbers and functions, Fourier analysis, special functions, etc.